All Advisories

 Impact

-• A network attacker positioned between an ePA client and the ePA backend can substitute their own ECDH and Kyber public keys into the VAU handshake.
-The client derives session keys from the attacker's keys, granting full plaintext access to ePA traffic, including document writes, document reads, and authorization flows.
+• An attacker on the same network as an ePA client (for example, the local clinic network where the ePA connector lives) substitutes their own ECDH and Kyber public keys into the VAU handshake.
+The client derives session keys from the attacker's keys, granting full plaintext access to ePA traffic: document writes, document reads, and authorization flows.

 Mitigation